WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 The Visual Studio for Windows extension has been reworked and refactored.
 This was necessary to support Visual Studio 2022 on Windows but also gave us the opportunity to carefully review the code for stability and usability.
 Deploying and debugging on Windows 10 & 11 should be a lot more stable and consistent.
 And there's more goodness coming in future releases :)

-** Note - Visual Studio 2022 for Mac isn't supported - at the time of this release, the VS4Mac 2022 preview doesn't yet support external extensions.
+**Note** - Visual Studio 2022 for Mac isn't supported - at the time of this release, the VS4Mac 2022 preview doesn't yet support external extensions.

 ## Meadow.Core

-**Breaking Change** SPI Bus speed is now defined as a `Meadow.Units.Frequency` instead of an integer.
+**Note: Breaking Change** - SPI Bus speed is now defined as a `Meadow.Units.Frequency` instead of an integer.
 To update, in most cases you'll replace your old int value with `new Meadow.Units.Frequency(value)`.

 This also enabled Meadow.Foundation drivers to expose a `DefaultSpiBusSpeed` property (details below).